rosell-dk/webp-convert/docs/webp-on-demand/webp-on-demand.md

 - Right-click the page and choose "Inspect"
 - Click the "Network" tab
 - Reload the page
 - Find a jpeg or png image in the list.
 In the "type" column, it should say "webp".
-There should also be a *X-WebP-On-Demand* header on the image.
+There should also be a *X-WebP-Convert-Status* header on the image that provides some insights on how things went.